| GOALS

 Healthy® House

+program.
 The couple enjoys entertaining and desires the common areas of

-Originally, the house was white with green trim **DONE!!** House RESIDED and Repainted.
+the house to be open and inviting.
+DESIGN Originally, the house was white with green trim **DONE!!** House RESIDED and Repainted.
 1-1/2 story structure (with basement) located approximately 300 feet south of the road and

 centered a bit closer to the west lot line than to the east line.
 It